rpnman/hello-world/README.md

 # hello-world
-first GitHub repository (first Git repository for that matter) created per tutorial Whatifaboofida?
+first GitHub repository (first Git repository for that matter) created per tutorial.<br/>
+Whatifaboofida?<br/>
 Hoping for a quick passage in GitLand.
 Will be comparing it to SVN - because I am prejudiced that this is anarchy as compared to that.
 We'll see.